-So this is as good as we can get to knowing if a domain will perform well of not.
+So this is as good as we can get to know if a domain will perform well of not.

 There is some work to do on the existing backlinks.
-Most of them are branded or naked URL anchors, however these is one site wide link that I would prefer to be removed that is accounting for a large number of links.
+Most of them are branded or naked URL anchors, however, there are one site wide link that I would prefer to be removed that is accounting for a large number of links.